 Although the Project may require additional demand for police services, the demand is not expected to hinder the City's ability to provide police protection services and adequate response times would be met.
 Furthermore, the Project will be reviewed by City and Police officials to ensure adequate fire service and safety as a result of Project implementation.
-The Project will also be required to comply with the City's Development Impact Fees (DIF) to assist with the funding of public facilities and services, including police.
-The Project will also undergo City and Police review to ensure public safety.
-Less than significant impacts are expected.
+The Project will also be required to comply with the City's Development Impact Fees (DIF) to assist with the funding of public facilities and services, including police, therefore, less than significant impacts are expected.